lm-sys/RouteLLM/README.md

 ### Model Support

 By default, GPT-4 and Mixtral are used as the model pair for serving.
 To modify the model pair used, set them using the `--strong-model` and `--weak-model` flags.

-Regardless of the model pair used, the server requires an `OPENAI_API_KEY` to be set for generating embeddings.
+However, regardless of the model pair, an `OPENAI_API_KEY` is required for generating embeddings.

-The server will route all OpenAI model to the official OpenAI client.
-For other models, RouteLLM supports any provider that has an OpenAI-compatible interface, which includes a wide-range of both closed and open-source models running locally or in the cloud.
-Once you have an OpenAI-compatible endpoint, set the `--alt-base-url` and `--alt-api-key` flags to point to your endpoint.
+The server will route all OpenAI model to the OpenAI server.
+For other models, RouteLLM supports any provider that has an OpenAI-compatible interface, which includes a range of open-source and closed models running locally or in the cloud.
+To configure this, set the `--alt-base-url` and `--alt-api-key` flags to point to your endpoint.

-Instructions for setting up an OpenAI compatible server for popular providers:
+Instructions for setting up an OpenAI-compatible server for popular providers:
 - [Vertex AI Gemini](https://cloud.google.com/vertex-ai/generative-ai/docs/multimodal/call-gemini-using-openai-library)
 - [Amazon Bedrock](https://github.com/aws-samples/bedrock-access-gateway)
 - [Ollama](https://github.com/ollama/ollama/blob/main/docs/openai.md)